-There was something about German military culture that compelled the propaganda photographers attached to units to have the troops pose in a sort of triumphant way in front of burning Soviet buildings and the like.
+There was something about German military culture that compelled the propaganda photographers attached to units.

 Anyone spotting a fake on this site should leave a comment below and I'll delete it if there is a real possibility the photo isn't genuine.